 - Never leave a hot object such as an iron or stove top unattended.

 - Make sure your smoke detector is in working order and replace the batteries on a regular basis.

 By adhering to the above recommendations, you can help reduce the risk of burn and fire-related injuries in the home.
 However, when accidents to do happen because of someone else’s reckless behavior, know that you have rights under the law to seek financial compensation to help pay for those injuries.

-To learn more about your legal rights following a burn injury, contact the Indianapolis personal injury lawyers of the Hankey Law Office, today at (317) 634-8565.
+To learn more about your legal rights following a burn injury, contact the Indianapolis personal injury lawyers of Hankey Marks & Crider, today at (317) 634-8565.